Messi scores first goal at expanded Club World Cup, leading Inter Miami to 2-1 win over Porto

 Messi was taken down just outside the penalty area by Rodrigo Mora on a run down the middle of the field.
 With chants of "Messi!
 Messi!" rocking Mercedes-Benz Stadium, the 37-year-old Argentine star's left-footed blast cleared the wall and sailed into the top right corner.

-Inter Miami tied it at 1 on Telasco Segovia's goal two minutes into the second half off a cross into the box from from Marcelo Weigandt.
+Inter Miami tied it at 1-all on Telasco Segovia's goal two minutes into the second half off a cross into the box from from Marcelo Weigandt.

-Messi’s goal serves as a continuation of good form in the calendar year.
-Though the team has had a slow start, he has 10 goals and seven assists in 12 starts.
+Messi's goal serves as a continuation of good form in the calendar year.
+Though the team has had a slow start, he has 10 goals and six assists in 12 starts in Major League Soccer.
 It felt like a home game for Miami, with an overwhelmingly pink crowd in Atlanta.

+"The whole team made a great effort," Messi told DAZN.
+"We controlled the ball very well, and we're very happy."

 With Messi's 38th birthday less than a week away, his continued success is a positive sign for fans, including the thousands wearing No. 10 jerseys inside the stadium, that his retirement is still a ways away.